cs1302uga/cs1302-tutorials/cla/cla.md

    ```

    What happened when you ran it?
 It looks like the for-loop iterated.
 The array referred to by `args` is not
    empty.
-That's right, we've actually used the `args` array for something!
+That's right, we've used the `args` array for something!
 Here's the
    expected output:

    ```